Spotlight Symposia Series. October 25-26, 2024.

 Professor Aga is a recognized world leader in environmental analytical chemistry.
 She has developed innovative methods that identify “emerging contaminants” and analyze and predict their movements through the environment.

-Her seminal contributions have dramatically improved our knowledge of the ecological and human impacts of emerging contaminants, such as antimicrobials and other pharmaceuticals, endocrine-disrupting chemicals, pesticides and PFAS, also known as “forever chemicals.”
+Her seminal contributions have dramatically improved our knowledge of the ecological and human impacts of emerging contaminants, such as antimicrobials and other pharmaceuticals, endocrine-disrupting chemicals, pesticides and Per- and polyfluoroalkyl substances (PFAS), also known as “forever chemicals.”

-A prolific scholar, Professor Aga has published more than 180 peer-reviewed journal articles, nine book chapters and two edited books.
-Since joining UB, she has been awarded over $15 million dollars in federal, state and industrial grants to support her research.
+A prolific scholar, Professor Aga has published over 200 peer-reviewed journal articles, nine book chapters and two edited books.
+Since joining UB, she has been awarded more than $20 million dollars in federal, state and industrial grants to support her research.

 Speakers